linux-test-project/ltp/doc/developers/test_case_tutorial.rst

         smtpServer = smtp.server.address

 Obviously you need to at least change your name and e-mail.
-The SMTP server is useful for ``git send-email``, which we will discuss later.
+The SMTP server is useful for :git_man:`send-email`, which we will discuss later.
 The editor value is used for things like writing commits (without the ``-m`` option).

 .. code-block:: bash